solaris-wm/solaris-engine/docs/source/system_overview.rst

 tell ``ffmpeg`` to write absolute timestamps during recording via ``-use_wallclock_as_timestamps 1 -copyts -vsync 0 -bf 0``.
 By default, ffmpeg does not write absolute timestamps, which are crucial to ensure perfect frame-action alignment.

 An episode always consists of ``N`` actions and ``N`` observations.
-The observation at index ``t`` corresponds to the frame recorded at a wall-clock time at or after the action at index ``t``, ensuring correct causality (actions causes observations).
+The observation at index ``t`` corresponds to the frame recorded at a wall-clock time at or after the action at index ``t``, ensuring correct causality (observations come after actions).

 .. _datasets-preparation: